slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

     discovery.zen.ping.unicast.hosts: [${hosts}]
     EOF

-The interesting part for this tutorial is the special variable "worker:ids" that lists all of the identifiers of the machines in the "worker" class.
-These identifiers can then be used to recover the host names of all of the machines.
-Those parameters look like "worker.2:hostname".
+The interesting part for this tutorial is how the list of Elasticsearch workers is built up.

+We initially detect whether the deployment was an application ("Deployment") or an application component ("Image") because the parameters are slightly different in the two cases.
+By doing this test, the resulting component can be run as a standalone image or as part of an application.

+For an application, where more than one worker is possible, we use the ``nodename`` and ``ids`` to iterate over all of the workers and collect their hostnames.
+After all of the values have been substituted, the variable names for the hosts of the workers look like "worker.1:hostname", "worker.2:hostname", etc.

+Note that we only need to do this in the deployment script because Elasticsearch keeps track of the cluster state and transmits this information to all of the nodes in the cluster itself.
+If it didn't do this, we would need to tell each node of the changes through the "on VM add" script.

 After the configuration of the service, we restart Elasticsearch to take into account the configuration changes.
 Look in the application